Dorcadion ciscaucasicum mokrzeckii

-Pedestredorcadion mokrzeckii is a species of longhorn beetle in the subfamily Lamiinae which is endemic to Ukraine.
-This beetle's taxonomy has been in flux and it is currently considered to be a subspecies of Dorcadion ciscaucasicum and known as Dorcadion ciscaucasicum mokrzeckii.
+Dorcadion ciscaucasicum mokrzeckii is a subspecies of longhorn beetle in the subfamily Lamiinae which is endemic to Ukraine.
+This beetle's taxonomy has been in flux and it is currently considered to be a subspecies of Dorcadion ciscaucasicum.

 Description

 The length of the adults is 10–12 mm.
 The prothorax has the setae lifted around the midline.
 The outer dorsal has shoulder stripes.